 “Hybrid recruiting is the combination of virtual recruiting and in-person recruiting tactics as part of an overall talent acquisition strategy that yields better results than each approach on its own.”

-Hybrid recruitment doesn’t solely refer to the in-person and online interview process, but also encompasses the full range of recruitment, including placing job ads for sourcing candidates, selecting them, communicating with team members, and collecting candidate feedback.
-With the pandemic shutting down all in-person activities, companies sped up technological adoption in the recruitment space.
-However, although hybrid recruiting gained a lot of attention in 2020, the approach was adopted by organizations well before the pandemic.
+Hybrid recruitment doesn’t solely refer to the in-person and online interview process but also encompasses the full range of recruitment, including placing job ads for sourcing candidates, selecting them, communicating with team members, and collecting candidate feedback.
+With the pandemic shutting down all in-person activities, companies sped up technological adoption with the trending recruitment metrics to track in the recruitment space.
+However, although the hybrid recruitment model gained a lot of attention in 2020, the approach was adopted by organizations well before the pandemic.

 Virtual recruiting takes over

-By adopting recruitment technology, the challenges for organisations will be to balance and refine virtual processes with a touch of human.
+By adopting recruitment technology, the top recruiting challenges of organisations will be to balance and refine virtual processes with a touch of human.
 Businesses will have to refine their hybrid recruiting strategy by deciding when they’ll use virtual and when they’ll use in-person, how they can optimize the candidate experience, and how to improve the efficiency of virtual recruiting.

 In the race to remain competitive in the talent acquisition market, virtual recruiting aids in enhancing the speed of market processing, helps recruiters meet their goals in less time, as as such, should be a company’s ongoing talent acquisition strategy.